jimdavis1/iSENTRY/PATRIC_Metadata/README.md

  The code works in the following way:

     1. It reads the host ontology and cleans the host field
-    2. For genomes lacking a curated host, it reads the environment ontology,and applies the environment ontology for any field that maches in fileds 5-10.
+    2. For genomes lacking a curated host, it reads the environment ontology and applies the environment ontology for any field that matches in fileds 5-10.
     3. For genomes with a human host, it reads fields 5-10 and tries to apply the human body site ontology
     4. For genomes with no classified environment or host it reads fields 5-10 and tries to find a human host filed or a human body site

+The code returns three formatted files:

+    1. Genomes with formatted hosts
+    2. Genomes with formatted environments
+    3. Genomes with formatted human body sites